-BSMS students must have completed four (4) undergraduate courses and may challenge a maximum of three (3) BSMS courses.
 MSCIS students must have completed two (2) graduate courses and may challenge a maximum of two (2) MSCIS courses.

 Credits earned by challenge examinations may be applied toward the graduation requirements.
-The passing grade for credit by challenge examination is C for BSMS courses and B for MSCIS courses...
+The passing grade for credit by challenge examination is B for MSCIS courses...
 Credits earned by challenge examinations will be recorded as "CR" in the transcript.
 If a student does not pass the challenge examination, "NC" will be entered in the transcript.
 The tuition for credit awarded is the same as normal tuition.
-Students wishing to earn credit by taking a challenge exam must consult the Chief Academic Officer.
+Students wishing to earn credit by taking a challenge exam must consult the Academic Dean.